trinodb/trino/docs/src/main/sphinx/object-storage/file-system-s3.md

   of those roles.
 - `kmsKeyId`: ID of KMS-managed key to be used for client-side encryption.
 - `allowedKmsKeyIds`: KMS-managed key IDs that are allowed to be specified as an extra credential.
-If list cotains "\*", then any key can be specified via extra credential.
+If list cotains `*`, then any key can be specified via extra credential.

-* ``endpoint``: The S3 storage endpoint server.
+- `endpoint`: The S3 storage endpoint server.
 This optional property can be used to override S3 endpoints on a per-bucket basis.

-* ``region``: The region S3 client should connect to.
+- `region`: The S3 region to connect to.
 This optional property can be used to override S3 regions on a per-bucket basis.

-The security mapping entries are processed in the order listed in the configuration JSON.
-More specific mappings should thus be specified before less specific mappings.
+The security mapping entries are processed in the order listed in the JSON configuration.
+Therefore, specific mappings must be specified before less specific mappings.
 For example, the mapping list might have URL prefix `s3://abc/xyz/` followed by `s3://abc/` to allow different configuration for a specific path within a bucket than for other paths within the bucket.
-You can set default configuration by not including any match criteria for the last entry in the list.
+You can specify the default configuration by not including any match criteria for the last entry in the list.

-In addition to the rules above, the default mapping can contain the optional `useClusterDefault` boolean property with the following behavior:
+In addition to the preceding rules, the default mapping can contain the optional `useClusterDefault` boolean property set to `true` to use the default S3 configuration.

-- `false` - (is set by default) property is ignored.

-- `true` - This causes the default cluster role to be used as a fallback option.
-  It can not be used with the following configuration properties:
+It cannot be used with any other configuration settings.

-    - `accessKey`
-    - `secretKey`
-    - `iamRole`
-    - `allowedIamRoles`

-If no mapping entry matches and no default is configured, the access is denied.
+If no mapping entry matches and no default is configured, access is denied.

-The configuration JSON can either be retrieved from a file or REST-endpoint specified via `hive.s3.security-mapping.config-file`.
+The configuration JSON is read from a file via `s3.security-mapping.config-file` or from an HTTP endpoint via `s3.security-mapping.config-uri`.

 Example JSON configuration: